ipfs/js-ipfs/SPEC/FILES.md

   - '/ipfs/QmXEmhrMpbVvTh61FNAxP9nU7ygVtyvZA8HZDUaqQCAb66'
   - '/ipfs/QmXEmhrMpbVvTh61FNAxP9nU7ygVtyvZA8HZDUaqQCAb66/a.txt'
   - 'QmXEmhrMpbVvTh61FNAxP9nU7ygVtyvZA8HZDUaqQCAb66/a.txt'

+`options` is an optional object that may contain the following keys:
+  - `offset` is an optional byte offset to start the stream at
+  - `length` is an optional number of bytes to read from the stream

 `callback` must follow `function (err, file) {}` signature, where `err` is an error if the operation was not successful and `file` is a [Buffer][b]